TanGentleman/TanTan/README.md

 - Please check out Chatbot/Chatbot_README.md for documentation and alternate setup environments.

+# Using MacOS Shortcuts to automate running Link_Grabber.py and Downloader.py:
+- Ask for Text with "Format Query as {u/user or r/subreddit} {qty} {new/top} {all/year/month/week/day/hour} {-d for debug}"
+- Run Shell Script
+    - `python3 Documents/TanTan/Link_Grabber.py -s {PROVIDED_INPUT}`
+- Text = Shell Script Result
+- If <Text> <contains> <*shortcut_failure*>
+    - Run this shortcut again (Link Grab + Download)
+- Otherwise
+    - Show Alert "Would you like to Download?"
+    - Ask for Text with Folder Name:
+    - Run Shell Script
+    - `python3 Documents/TanTan/Downloader.py {PROVIDED_INPUT}`
+- End If

+Using Chatbot from scratch (still in development):
+1. install homebrew
+2. install python
+3. install pip
+4. install dependencies
+5. install readline
+6. Run chatbot

+# Note: The below is entirely optional and not needed for chatbot.py.
+It will soon be integrated for cleaner workflows.
 # Setting up the Reddit Image Fetcher:

 (Pre-req: Create a reddit account)